Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

     [...], [...], [...], [...], [...], [...],
     [8000], [$01_2$], [$00_2$], [$00_2$], [...], [$10_2$]
   ),
   caption: "Measurement examples for one run with 8000 shots.
 The table contains data for all measurement steps from one up to measurement step 9.
-There exist 250 measurement tables for each quantum computer and simulator used in this thesis."
+250 measurement tables exist for each quantum computer and simulator used in this thesis."
 ) <measurement-data-table>

 === Executions on Simulator <executions-on-simulator>
 Seven different Qiskit simulators are utilized to obtain the simulated data.
 Only one backend calculates a noise-free result because different simulator implementations without noise deliver similar results.
 In order to obtain a comparable order of magnitude of simulated data to that of QC-generated data, six additional simulators with noise are used.
-All six backends are each utilizing a different noise model based on calibration data collected from real IBM quantum computers @Fake_provider.
+All six backends utilize a different noise model based on calibration data collected from real IBM quantum computers @Fake_provider.
 The following fake backends were used: Fake_Vigo, Fake_Athens, Fake_Santiago, Fake_Lima, Fake_Belem, and Fake_Cairo.
-Three of these fake backends are based on configurations of quantum computers which were used for creating training data in order to account for a adversarial cloud provider trying to mimic some specific quantum computer.
+Three of these fake backends are based on configurations of quantum computers, which were used for creating training data to account for an adversarial cloud provider trying to mimic some specific quantum computer.
 The noise introduced in these simulators accumulates from different factors.
 The probability for a readout error for each simulator is visualized in @simulator-readout-error.
 These errors vary even within the same simulator for different qubits.